 It is a crucial time for Queenstown and Destination Queenstown, as we take this journey of recovery, and we believe she has the skills and aptitude to contribute positively to this journey.

 Matthew is an active member of the Queenstown business community and was elected to the Board in September 2018.
-He has a diverse commercial background in tourism, airports and consumer businesses and is the Commercial Director for the Wayfare group of companies.
+He has a diverse commercial background in tourism, airports and consumer businesses and is the General Manager Corporate Affairs at REALnz.